Paddy Hirsch

-Paddy Hirsch is a fiction and non-fiction author, journalist and economic commentator.
-He is the author of the Justice Flanagan series of historical thrillers, including The Devil's Half Mile and Hudson's Kill, and of Man vs Markets, Economics Explained, Plain and Simple, a lighthearted, illustrated book explaining the workings of the financial markets, published by HarperCollins.
-Hirsch is the editor of the NPR podcast The Indicator, from Planet Money.
-Previously he was a Senior Producer at the American Public Media production house Marketplace, where he produced the weekend personal finance program Marketplace Money and produced and hosted the Marketplace Whiteboard, a weekly video explainer covering the financial markets and the economy.
+Paddy Hirsch is a fiction and non-fiction author, award-winning journalist and economic commentator.
+He is the author of several novels: the contemporary revenge thriller PRIMED, which he self-published in 2026; and of the Justice Flanagan series of historical thrillers, including The Devil's Half Mile and Hudson's Kill, published by Macmillan Tor/Forge.
+His non-fiction work includes the book Man vs Markets, Economics Explained, Plain and Simple, a lighthearted, illustrated guide to the financial markets, published by HarperCollins.

+As a freelance journalist, Hirsch works as a reporter for the NPR podcast The Indicator, from Planet Money, and as an editor for Bloomberg’s Big Take podcast.

+Previously he was a Senior Editor at NPR, in charge of The Indicator; and a Senior Producer at the American Public Media production house Marketplace, where he produced the weekend personal finance program Marketplace Money and produced and hosted the Marketplace Whiteboard, a weekly video explainer covering the financial markets and the economy.
 Marketplace Whiteboard was a Webby Award Honoree in 2009.
 Hirsch was editor of the Marketplace New York Bureau throughout the 2008 financial crisis.
 In 2010, he was awarded a fellowship with the John S. Knight Fellowships for Professional Journalists at Stanford University.
 He was a Webby Award nominee in 2009 and was a 2014 winner of the Edward R Murrow award for excellence in reporting.